pika-org/pika/libs/pika/hashing/docs/index.rst

 hashing
 =======

-The hashing module provides two hashing implementations:
+The hashing module provides one hashing implementation:

-* :cpp:func:`pika::util::fibhash`
+* :cpp:func:`pika::detail::fibhash`

 See the :ref:`API reference <modules_hashing_api>` of the module for more details.